ostpol/BirdNET-Pi-x86_64/README.md

 This fork, based on [mcguirepr89/BirdNET-Pi](https://github.com/mcguirepr89/BirdNET-Pi), is designed for x86_64 (virtual) machine compatibility of BirdNET-Pi.
 Visit the original repository for more details, I'll only describe the changes here.

-I run BirdNET-Pi within a KVM virtual machine hosted on an Dell T20 with [OMV](https://www.openmediavault.org/).
+I run BirdNET-Pi within a KVM virtual machine hosted on a Dell T20 with [OMV](https://www.openmediavault.org/).

 > [!WARNING]
 > Certain actions, such as updating or uninstallation, have not been tested.
 Proceed at your own risk, or, even better, contribute your experiences with these actions.